shamsch/city-bike-app-backend/README.md

 The documentation for all endpoints, along with type of request, parameters, request body, request token, and return value descriptions, is available can be found down below.

+## Caching:

+Caching has been done on `/api/station/:id` endpoint.
+The caching is done on the server side with Redis.
+All the cache is flushed when a new journey is added.
+Not the most efficient way to do it, but I wanted to make opening the individual station page faster.
 ### API Endpoints:

 #### Endpoint: /api/journey/